 OTISS allows users to load in their own estate, site maps, topo plans, CAD drawings, etc. OTISS can deal with a range of different map and plan formats.

 If you don’t have a site map, you can still use the ‘online’ maps provided with OTISS.
-These include Google Aerial and Google Streetmap.
-But we also provide OpenStreetMap which is better than Google Streetmap because it has much more detail about woods, hedges, footpaths, buildings, fences, streams, etc. You can only zoom in so far with these online maps, whereas you can zoom it closer with your uploaded maps.
+These include Google Aerial and Google Streetmap; UK Ordnance Survey (but not OS MasterMap); and we also provide OpenStreetMap which is better than Google Streetmap because it has much more detail about woods, hedges, footpaths, buildings, fences, streams, etc. You can only zoom in so far with these online maps before the details can be fuzzy, whereas you can (usually) zoom it closer with your uploaded maps.

 Buying Ordnance Survey maps for OTISS

 UK Ordnance Survey maps can be bought from a variety of online map providers.
 They typically let you define the area to be covered by the map and ask what format you require.
 The prices charged will vary depending on the type of map (e.g. OS Mastermap, OS VectorMap, 10K Raster, etc) and the size of the area covered.
 They will normally email the files direct to you and then you can load them into OTISS.
 Here is a quick explanation of the different terms you may encounter.

 The maps can be bought in a number of different file formats.
 It is VERY IMPORTANT to order the correct format for OTISS.
 We recommend you buy a map in either CAD/DWG/DXF format or TIFF/Raster/WorldFile format – both of which are already geo-referenced and load easily into OTISS.
 We also support the PDF format – but it may require you to do extra work in order to geo-reference the map.